brainicorn/skelp/doc/skelp_apply.md

       --dry-run         just gather data, no generation (for testing) -f, --force           force overwriting of files without asking -h, --help            help for apply
-      --offline         turns off auto-downloading/updating of templates -o, --output string   path to the directory where the template should be applied (default "current directory")
+      --no-hooks        do not run any hook scripts during generation --offline         turns off auto-downloading/updating of templates -o, --output string   path to the directory where the template should be applied (default "current directory")
 ```